oceanprotocol-archive/OEPs/11/README.md

 1. The Consumer uses the search method to find relevant Assets related with his query.
 It returns a list of DDO's.
    `assets = search("weather Germany 2017")`

-2. Consumer chooses a service inside a DDO.
+1. Consumer chooses a service inside a DDO.

-3. The Consumer signs the service details.
+1. The Consumer signs the service details.
 There is a particular way of building the signature documented elsewhere.
-The signature contains `(did, service_definition_id, nonce, template ID, condition keys, timeouts, condition parameters)`. `nonce` is provided by Consumer and has to be unique across all Consumer's signatures of the same data.
-It prevents Publisher from instantiating multiple service agreements from a single request.
+The signature contains `(service ID, template ID, condition keys, timeouts, condition parameters)`. `service ID` is provided by Consumer and has to be globally unique.
+It is used to correlate events and to prevent Publisher from instantiating multiple service agreements from a single request.

-4. Consumer sends `(did, service_definition_id, the signature, Consumer public key`) to the service endpoint.
+1. Consumer sends `(did, service_id, service_definition_id, the signature, Consumer public key`) to the service endpoint. `service_definition_id` tells publisher where to find the preimage to verify the signature.
+DID tells Publisher which Asset to serve under these terms.

-5. Consumer starts listening for `ExecuteAgreement` event, filtering by its public key, service definition ID, and DID.
+1. Consumer starts listening for `consumer` events specified in the corresponding service definition, filtering them by `service_id`.

-6. Consumer extracts service ID from `ExecuteAgreement` event payload and starts listening for `consumer` events specified in the corresponding service definition.
+1. In the meantime, Publisher receives signature from the service endpoint and verifies the signature.

-7. In the meantime, Publisher receives signature from the service endpoint and verifies the signature.
+1. Publisher records `service_id` as corresponding to the given `DID`.

-8. Publisher executes the SLA by calling `ServiceAgreement.executeAgreement`.
-It generates service ID.
+1. Publisher executes the SLA by calling `ServiceAgreement.executeAgreement`, providing it with `service_id`, `condition keys`, `condition parameters`, and `timeouts`.

-9. Publisher starts listening for the `publisher` events from the events section of the service definition.
+1. Publisher starts listening for the `publisher` events from the events section of the service definition.

 #### Execution of SLA